Management of gynecomastia

 True gynecomastia should be differentiated from pseudogynecomastia, which refers to fat deposition without glandular proliferation.
 Gynecomastia must also be differentiated from breast carcinoma, which is far less common.

 The management of gynecomastia will be reviewed here.
 An overview of gynecomastia in children and adolescents and the epidemiology, causes, and evaluation of gynecomastia in adults are discussed separately.
-(See "Gynecomastia in children and adolescents" and "Epidemiology, pathophysiology, and causes of gynecomastia" and "Clinical features, diagnosis, and evaluation of gynecomastia".)
+(See "Gynecomastia in children and adolescents" and "Epidemiology, pathophysiology, and causes of gynecomastia" and "Clinical features, diagnosis, and evaluation of gynecomastia in adults".)

 The management of gynecomastia depends upon its etiology, duration, severity, and the presence or absence of tenderness.

 ●A careful breast examination is the first step to distinguishing true gynecomastia (enlargement of the glandular tissue) from pseudogynecomastia (excessive adipose tissue) (figure 1).
 Additional details on the breast examination and evaluation of the patient with gynecomastia are reviewed separately.
-(See "Clinical features, diagnosis, and evaluation of gynecomastia", section on 'Evaluation'.)
+(See "Clinical features, diagnosis, and evaluation of gynecomastia in adults", section on 'Evaluation'.)

 - Braunstein GD.
 Clinical practice.
 Gynecomastia.
 N Engl J Med 2007; 357:1229.